pp81381/nice_tt6/README.md

 `TT6Cover.send_preset_command(preset_num)`|Send an preset command to the controller for the Cover `TT6Cover.send_stop_command()`|Send a stop command to the controller for the Cover

+## PostMovementNotifier

+Helper class that resets a cover to idle after movement has stopped

+Documented here for completeness but intended to be constructed by and internal to the `CoverManager`

+Most state changes of a `Cover` will be triggered by the receipt of a POS message.
+The `Cover` infers that there is movement when a message is received and infers the direction from the current and previous message.
+However, there is no notification that the `Cover` is idle so the `PostMovementNotifier` class detects that there has been no movement for a period and then calls `Cover.idle()`.
+The `Cover` will then notify its observers that it is idle.

+The class implements the `AsyncObserver` interface and is intended to be attached to a `Cover`.
+Whenever the `Cover` moves it calls `notifyObservers()` which calls `PostMovementNotifier.update()`.
+A task is created that will wait for a period and then set the `Cover` to idle.
+If a task was already running when the movement notification is received then the task will be cancelled and restarted.

+The task must sleep for `Cover.MOVEMENT_THRESHOLD_INTERVAL + PostMovementNotifier.POST_MOVEMENT_ALLOWANCE` seconds without being cancelled for the `Cover` to be considered idle.

 # High level CIW API